How To Define Whiplash Pain

 How To Treat The Problem?

 Recent research, however, has shown that the use of a neck brace immobilizing the neck can extend the recovery time.
 It would weaken the muscles in the area by staying too still (some still tense, others still relaxed).
 It is therefore recommended today to try to lead a life as normal as possible, as soon as possible.
 To reserve the use of a neck brace for specific moments, such as driving.
-It has also been found by the consultant that physical exercise to strengthen the cervical muscles reduces the recovery time.
+It has also been found by our doctor that physical exercise to strengthen the cervical muscles reduces the recovery time.
 Analgesics or anti-inflammatories can be used in case of severe pain.